Doublonmousse/isf_reader/README.md

+> [!WARNING]
+> I'm really not sure I'm going to pursue this to completion, I'm publishing this "as is" for now

 This is a wip rust rewrite of the ink stroke format code using the following references

 - the .NET source code viewer